Meghalaya Northeast States, India Travel Guide

 Support local businesses and artisans directly.

-Help foster long-term benefits for the region.
+Help foster long-term advantages for the region.

 Conserve water and energy in your accommodations.